We believe organisations thrive when people are provided with the right conditions and connections to develop.

 They always deliver their promises.
 They understand our business, are challenging at the right time, and are a pleasure to work with.

 Travel & The EnvironmentOne of the main benefits of working from home is that there is no commute.
 The average daily commute before the pandemic was almost an hour (59 minutes), according to research conducted by the TUC in 2019.
 This is the equivalent of 221 hours a year.
-The difference has been astronomical.
-In our own team, we’ve found that virtual working has given more time to spend with family or on personal fitness.
+In our own team, some of our consultants have reported that they've been able to find a better work life balance, and find new stimulus' around the house to help them think creatively about their assignments when they aren't at their desk.
+We’ve found that virtual working has given more time to spend with family or on personal fitness.
 International and regional travel has also been cut out throughout the pandemic, which led to companies saving money and resources and reducing the impact on the environment.

 Technology & Data ProtectionTechnology has been essential for home working as well as home schooling and personal connection and entertainment.
 Yet, the pandemic has highlighted a digital divide (especially in the UK) for regions with accessible high-speed broadband and those without.
 It’s made it difficult for colleagues to interact as technology has let them down during presentations or meetings, leading individuals to miss out on vital virtual connections.
 Equally, home working has led to an increase in bills, which is an additional strain for families.
 A major challenge has been ensuring that data is protected and software at home is GDPR compliment for sensitive data to be accessed securely and remotely.